quchen/articles/fbut.md

 1. If you were referred to this document, you're most likely a beginner.
-   Beginners make *lots* of mistakes with tabs and are surprised why their code breaks and annoy others with this on IRC.
-Don't be one of those guys.
+   Beginners make *lots* of mistakes with tabs and are surprised why their code breaks.

 2. Spaces look the same to everyone, tabs don't.
-Chances are your tabbed code looks like crap with different settings; if it doesn't you have lots of newlines at the appropriate locations so it looks like crap in the first place.
+Chances are your tabbed code looks like bad with different settings for tab size; if it doesn't you have lots of newlines at the appropriate locations so it looks bad in the first place.

 3. The Haskell community has decided to use spaces.
 All common libraries use spaces, and the only reason there are a few tabs left in GHC's source is because of potential merge conflicts when editing them all out in bulk.

-If you have any further questions, feel free to contact me at `tabs-vs-spaces@example.com`.

 `(- 4)` is not `\x -> x - 4`